mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 Gesture detectors can be specified in the `OnInitialize` method.

-This code snippet is taken from the `ContactView` custom view control:
+This code snippet is taken from the `ContactView` custom view:

 ~~~{.cs}
 public override void OnInitialize()